 I have talked extensively about pet friendly homes in Boca Raton FL for years.
 Please note, when I say Boca Raton, I am including Delray Beach, Boynton Beach, Highland Beach, Lake Worth, and the surrounding areas in Palm Beach County and Broward County.

 The questions I hear go like this: Who is going to know if I have two cats?
 They're indoor cats.
 My dogs look identical - who will know?
 I'll get a letter from my doctor.
 My dog is over the weight limit; can I sneak him in?
 I can say it's my mother's dog who is visiting.
 My friend told me this condo is pet friendly.
 I am a breeder and have eight dogs.
 Eight dogs in a condo?
 I don't think so!
 How long do you think it would take the neighbors to know - an hour?
-The same questions over and over, and my response is always the same.
+The same questions and different questions over and over, and my response is always the same.

 Always, always check the restrictions before buying a pet-friendly condo for sale in Highland Beach FL, Boca Raton, Delray Beach or Boynton Beach.
 It doesn't matter the city or town.
 My advice applies to all.

 Pet restrictions can and may change from time to time.
 I've seen it happen where two dogs 25 lbs went to one dog 25 lbs.
 It was incorrect on the listing and vice versa.
 From zero dogs to two dogs.
 It happens.
 I've seen where management didn't know the correct pet restrictions either!
 You would think they would, but they didn't.

 Don't get caught falling in love with a house or, worse yet, putting down a deposit only to find out your furry friend is not welcome.